Free webinar 21 July — Keep your lake open through algae season 21 July · Free webinar

 In short, for utilities, visual checks are a starting point, not a decision tool.
 A reliable read on bloom risk depends on measured parameters, not the naked eye.
 Our guide to identifying toxic algae walks through the differences in more detail.

-What water managers can do during algae bloom season
+What water managers can do during the algae bloom season

-The algae bloom season is already underway, so the useful question is practical.
+The algal bloom season is already underway, so the practical question is useful.
 What reduces risk now, and what prepares the system for next year?
 Therefore, three moves matter most.

 1. Detect blooms early with continuous monitoring